Proven-Paradox/shaper-system/Handbook.md

 Attack
 Action: Major
 Prerequisites: [Shoot](#shoot)
-Range: Long
+Range: Extreme
 Targets: 1 enemy
-Cost: 4 MP
+Cost: 6 MP
 Damage: x2 (Physical)
 Effect: This Attack has Boon +3.
 You cannot use this Attack on a round where you have moved.
 This Attack causes you to be [Rooted](#root) until your next Turn.
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase its damage multiplier by 1.
 When used this way, this Ability counts as a Tier 2 Ability.